derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/11/2025 16:19:24 : 3 Database Admins walked into a NoSQL bar.
+10/11/2025 16:24:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to change a lightbulb?
-None, they just make darkness a standard.
+Software developers like to solve problems.
+If there are no problems handily available, they will create their own.
 <!-- replace-with-joke ends -->